Availability for 2 new clients. Book a call →

 What is conversion rate optimization (CRO)?

-CRO is the systematic process of increasing the percentage of visitors who complete desired actions on your site.
-It combines user research, data analysis, and iterative testing to remove friction and improve the customer journey.
+CRO is the systematic process of increasing the percentage of visitors who complete a desired action — typically a purchase.
+It combines analytics analysis, UX research, and iterative improvements to remove friction from the customer journey.
+A structured CRO process typically delivers 20-50% conversion rate improvements within 3-6 months.

 Read full article